htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Current Status

-We completed our customer discovery activities by gathering feedback from university students, movie enthusiasts, and streaming platform users.
-The insights collected helped us understand user needs, preferences, and challenges related to finding suitable movie recommendations.
+We completed our customer discovery process by collecting feedback from university students, movie enthusiasts, and users of online streaming platforms.
+The information gathered enabled us to better understand their needs, preferences, and difficulties in finding suitable movie recommendations.
 We validated that users spend too much time searching for movies.
 We confirmed that existing recommendations are not always personalized.
 We identified that users value accurate recommendations over complex features.